pusagar/insaid_ml_project/README.md

-# My Repo for the project at INSAID
+# My Repo for the ML  project at INSAID : Term4 : Foundation

-## Here is the  list of projects:
+## Here is the  list of ML projects:

 |  ML project |   |